Kivu conflict: January 2008 peace deal

-Nkunda's group did attend the talks, but walked out on 10 January 2008, after an alleged attempted arrest of one of their members.
+Nkunda's group attended the talks, but walked out on 10 January 2008, after an alleged attempted arrest of one of their members.
 They later returned to the talks.
-The talks' schedule was extended to last until 21 January 2008, and then to 22 January 2008 as an agreement appeared to be within reach.
-It was further extended to 23 January 2008 over final disagreements regarding war crimes cases.
-The peace deal was signed on 23 January 2008 and included provisions for an immediate ceasefire, the phased withdrawal of all rebel forces in North Kivu province, the resettlement of thousands of villagers, and immunity for Nkunda's forces.
+The talks' schedule was extended to last until 21 January, and then to 22 January as an agreement appeared to be within reach.
+It was further extended to 23 January over final disagreements regarding war crimes cases.
+The peace deal was signed on 23 January and included provisions for an immediate ceasefire, the phased withdrawal of all rebel forces in North Kivu, the resettlement of thousands of villagers, and immunity for Nkunda's forces.

 The agreement encouraged FARDC and the United Nations to remove FDLR forces from Kivu.
 Dissatisfaction with progress and lack of resettlement of refugees caused the CNDP forces to declare war on the FDLR and hostilities to resume, including civilian atrocities.
 Neither the Democratic Forces for the Liberation of Rwanda nor the Rwandan government took part in the talks, a fact which may hurt the stability of the agreement.